tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-landing-pages.md

 ## Step 5: Find graphics

 There's no easy way to use AI for graphics.
-Although you could ask AI to create one-off graphics, it's not easy to use AI to generate a set of icon-like graphics and images that match the visual style guide in cohesive, unifying ways.
+Although you could ask AI to create one-off graphics, using AI to generate icon-like graphics and images that match your visual style guide in cohesive, unifying ways is challenging.

 I briefly experimented with the AI generation tool in Adobe Illustrator, which can impressively generate vector graphics.
 However, I still have a lot to learn before I can use those systems in a controlled way to get consistent results.
+Perhaps a graphic designer would have an easier time with this &mdash; I'm still figuring this out.

 Most likely if you have a visual style guide, you have a collection of approved assets (like a sticker sheet) that you can use.
-The problem is that these graphics, being general for many different use cases, are probably hopelessly cliché.
+The problem is that these graphics, being general for many different use cases, are probably hopelessly cliché (for example, a magnifying glass, an upward trending arrow, a puzzle piece, two gear cogs, a checkmark, and so on).

-They can be the equivalent of giving a writer a bunch of stock phrases to describe their product and then expecting the result to be engaging.
+General, multi-purpose graphic assets can be the equivalent of giving a writer a bunch of stock phrases to describe their product and then expecting the result to be engaging.
 Imagine providing a stock-phrase set for technical writers and requiring them to stick with these phrases in describing their product:

 > 1. "Use [API Name] to [Action] and [Action]."
 > 2. "The [API Name] provides [Key Feature] for [Specific Use Case]."